KeylorCM/Cypress.io/README.md

 This repository has 2 tests developed with Cypress.io technology One test is an E2E of a website and the other test is a CRUD to validate API responses.
+You can found the projects in master branch

 Option spec.cy.js